manish02007/Naan-Mudhalvan---NLP/README.md

 # Explainable Fraud Alert System

 ## Overview
 The Explainable Fraud Alert System uses machine learning algorithms to detect fraudulent transactions in real-time, providing clear and understandable explanations for flagged transactions.
-This system integrates Isolation Forest and Autoencoder models with a Large Language Model (LLM) for generating human-readable explanations.
+This system integrates Isolation Forest model with a Large Language Model (LLM) for generating human-readable explanations.
 The solution aims to enhance customer trust, improve fraud detection accuracy, and meet regulatory compliance by offering transparent fraud alerts.

 ## Contents